tomstorey/c2500re/README.md

 I have succeeded in getting FreeRTOS to run, and you can find a fork with my Motorola 68k port included here: [https://github.com/tomstorey/FreeRTOS-Kernel](https://github.com/tomstorey/FreeRTOS-Kernel)

 An example application to blink the OK LED is included in the `source/` directory of this repository.
 Instructions for getting that up and running are included in its directory.

+Ive also succeeded in building a mostly functional port of FreeRTOS+TCP, however, Ive run into some issues where after a short while of hammering a few hundred pps at the device, it seems to be getting hung up and the CPU stops executing instructions.
+Initial investigations seem to point to one of the Cisco proprietary chips getting hung up and completely stalling bus activity.

+Source code for the FreeRTOS+TCP port and higher level project can be found in this repo: [https://github.com/tomstorey/c2500_freertos_tcp](https://github.com/tomstorey/c2500_freertos_tcp).
+But after spending roughly a week trying to diagnose the exact cause and solution to the freezing issues, Ive decided to move onto another project.
+I may come back to this at some point in the future and see if I can figure out what is going on.

 ### Parity Logic Test
 This is presumably a memory parity logic test, the name and general functionality of the routine seems to be quite suggestive of that anyway.